People in the OSU PER Group

 Looking for trends in the inconsistencies in students' answers to multiple questions on a single topic.
 Also involved in the VR environment project, and formerly the main investigator on "Flexible Homework", and a side-project to look for an effect on students' test scores based on where they sit during lecture.

-Dave Van Domelen (email) (WWW)
+Dave Van Domelen (email)

 Rasil Warnakulasooriya (email)